-Luis Gerardo Méndez, Alberto Guerra and Luisa Rubino all make their debut in the first look, which provides a sneak peek at the turmoil and violence that will arise after Miguel Ángel Félix Gallardo (Diego Luna) is arrested and new cartels attempt to take over.
+Netflix's crime drama will soon be dropping its third and final season, which will feature superstar Bad Bunny.
+Luis Gerardo Méndez, Alberto Guerra and Luisa Rubino all make their debut in the new episodes, which will take a look at the turmoil and violence that will arise after Miguel Ángel Félix Gallardo (Diego Luna) is arrested and new cartels attempt to take over.

 Ahead of season 3's November premiere, here's everything -- from the new cast members and real-life characters to the timeline -- that ET knows about the new episodes of the true-crime series.